saum983/Tic-Tac-Toe_Game/README.md

 #  Tic Tac Toe Game

 A simple browser-based **Tic Tac Toe** game where two players can play against each other.
 The game highlights the winning combination and allows players to reset and start a new match.
-It’s a beginner-friendly project focused on practicing JavaScript, HTML, and CSS.

 ---